|

 recommended for rituals conducted at night.
 It makes a wonderful contrast to

 Dioscorides' kyphi.
-To my mind,
+To our minds,

 this is the more Moon of the two.